Gajol/Content/Psychology/The Defining Decade.md

 Bill Gates: Bill Gates is a believer in continual learning, and a growth mindset. *A growth mindset as the foundation and drive to stay curious and keep learning, says Gates, will help prepare students for immense changes that will take place in health care and climate change.*

-[^Choice-Paradox]: The theory you are describing is known as the "paradox of choice."
-It suggests that having too many options can actually decrease overall satisfaction and lead to decision paralysis.
+[^Choice-Paradox]: The Paradox of Choice theory  suggests that having too many options can actually decrease overall satisfaction and lead to decision paralysis.
 This idea is often attributed to the psychologist Barry Schwartz, who wrote a book on the topic called "The Paradox of Choice: Why More Is Less."
 In the book, Schwartz argues that having too many choices can lead to increased anxiety, regret, and frustration, especially when the choices are complex or involve significant trade-offs.
 He suggests that simplifying choices and limiting the number of options available can lead to greater satisfaction and well-being.